 My research often employs advanced quantitative methods, such as

 imputation, mixture modeling, and matching.
 As such I have engaged

 in research and collaborated on projects in a diverse array of

 You can find more information about my research and other

 projects I have contributed to by following the link above to my

-I have had the privilege of teaching courses at both the
+I have had the privilege of teaching courses at the University of

 You can find more information about courses I have taught